achalnm/Faisneis/README.md

-# Fáisnéis (Under Construction)
+# Faisneis

-A question-answering system that cross-references Irish parliamentary debates with official economic statistics from the Central Statistics Office.
-Ask a question in plain English and get a grounded, cited answer drawn from Oireachtas transcripts and live CSO data.
+An Irish parliamentary Q&A tool.
+Ask a question in plain English and get a cited answer drawn from Oireachtas debate transcripts and live CSO statistics.

-Every number and every quote traces to an openable source.
+Built as a personal project to make Dail debates more searchable and to cross-reference what politicians say with what the actual numbers show.

 **Live:** [faisneis.vercel.app](https://faisneis.vercel.app)